ASFHyP3/hyp3-gamma/hyp3_gamma/metadata/GAMMA/RTC/README_RTC_GAMMA.txt

 The basic steps in the radiometric terrain correction process are as follows:

 1. Data granule is ingested into the format required by GAMMA software - calibration is done during this step.
 2. If required, data is multi-looked to the desired number of looks (default for 30-m products is 6 looks for GRD granules and 3 for SLC; 10-m products default to one look).
-This product used [LOOKS] look(s).
+This product used {{ looks }} look(s).
 3. A DEM is extracted from the ASF DEM heap covering the granule to be corrected.
 4. A mapping function is created, mapping from DEM space into SAR space.
 5. By default, DEM coregistration is not used.
 When the DEM Matching option is selected for a custom order, the following steps will be performed. *By default the process will skip from step 4 to step 6.*